VIOSO 6

 Use the Scale to Fit feature, available on right-clicking on the clip in the timeline to make the testpattern fit exactly to the dimensions of the canvas.
 This is important for editing the calibration:

 The built-in calibration was made with the intention to faciliate handling multiple projectors as much as possible.
 However, there are situations where more detailled interaction with the calibration tool and more features and parameters are required.
-For this cases, Autocal can be launched standalone and offers the same feature-rich user interface as our other calibration tools.

 Once calibration is done and you have a compound to export, go to File / Export Mapping: